Mexican migrants removed from border camp after family separation threat

 “Tomorrow, we’ll be here and if you don’t obey, you’ll be arrested and your children will be taken to family services,” he said.
 “Now, whatever family services does is up to them, whether they keep your children in Juarez or take them out of the state.”

+A spokesman for the state prosecutor’s office confirmed to Reuters that the man in the video was one of their officials but denied that the migrants were threatened.

+“He at no moment threatened them - he forewarned them, which is different,” the spokesman said.
+“There were around 10 complaints from family services who had come to the prosecutor’s office and said these people were being neglectful toward their children.”

-The migrant from the Mexican state of Guerrero, who declined to give her name for security reasons, but recorded the incident on her cell phone, said two more state police officers arrived to support him.
+The migrant from the Mexican state of Guerrero, who declined to give her name for security reasons, but recorded the incident on her cell phone, said two more state police officers arrived to support the first officer.

 The woman and her husband said they had been waiting four months to cross into the United States to apply for asylum, but with only a few days left before their turn for a hearing was due they wanted to stay put.
 The family of five eventually relocated to a shelter together with the other migrants.